foolmonkey/tic-tac-toe/README.md

 # tic-tac-toe
 Tic Tac Toe created with Javascript.

-This project written in vanilla Javascript was created as part of one of the assignments for The Odin Project, specifically focusing on structuring code with factory functions and the Module Pattern.
+This simple implementation of Tic Tac Toe was created to help practice how to structure code with factory functions and the Module Pattern.

 Preview (GIF)
 --------------